How To Stop Comparing Yourself To Others

 The advent of social media has made the seamless following of friend’s lives both a blessing and a curse.

-Yes, you get to keep in touch with your buddies from junior high and the cool guy you met in your camping trip to India.
+Yes, you get to keep in touch with your buddies from junior high and the cool guy you met on your camping trip to East Europe.
 However, for all of the benefits of the good, some equal dangers are lurking in the background for us to consider.

 The Snowball Effect of Comparing Yourself To Others